 Christine Keller advises a wide range of clients on all aspects of health and welfare plan design, administration, and funding including compliance with federal tax, ERISA, and other federal and state law requirements, plan and VEBA trust document drafting, participant disclosure, change in election issues, wellness program compliance, and claims and appeals.
-Her clients include employers, insurers, and service providers of all sizes.
+Her clients include employers, insurers, and service providers of all sizes, and she has particularly extensive experience in the airline industry, retail, and in pharmaceutical concerns.

 “It’s impressive that she has such a broad array of law and guidance.
 She immediately knows the subject matter backwards and forwards and is able to very quickly turn around and explain the rules relevant to the question in a short time frame.” – Client